Protecting The Original Mothership

 It deserves to be protected under the City of Detroit’s Ordinance in Chapter 25, Article 2 for Historic Districts.

-For these reasons, on Thursday, January 30th, 2014, the DSC submitted a request to the Detroit City Council via the Detroit City Clerk to designate USS an historic district in Detroit.
+For these reasons, on Thursday, January 30th, 2014, DSC submitted a request to the Detroit City Council via the Detroit City Clerk to designate United Sound an historic district in Detroit.

 In May of 2014, Rebecca Binno-Savage gave an update on the historic designation process at our first Detroit music conference.